 Selected Articles by Loris Sofia Gregory

-Please contact me about my writing and research services through this website or call me at 952.431.5586.
-See links for my resume, selected projects and testimonies on my RESEARCH page.
+Please contact me for research services and writing samples at 952.431.5586 or through my contact form on my home page.
+See links for my resume, selected projects and endorsements on my RESEARCH page.

 Smell the fresh fragrance of spring as you wiggle your winter toes among tiny green sprouts in fertile soil.
 Listen to the popping ears of succulent sweet corn growing knee high by the 4th of July.
 Feel the amber waves of whole grains swaying in the cooling breeze of late summer.
 See shiny bright red apples ripening to perfection and take a whiff of fresh apple pie cooling on your kitchen windowsill.
 Wait a minute!
 I must be in a fairy tale — or Disney’s 1958 film “America the Beautiful.”
 READ MORE

 “Homegrown South: Healthy People and Communities through Local Food,” This is Living Naturally, Valley Natural Foods, February/March 2012

 The simple joy of eating fresh, delicious, nutritious food is a basic right for everyone.
 Supporting fresh locally-grown food is one of the best ways to claim this wherever we live.
 It is a proactive investment we can each make towards the optimum health of ourselves, our community and our planet.
 Homegrown South is a new initiative focused on creating a healthy and sustainable local food network in the south metro.
 Inspired by Homegrown Minneapolis, Homegrown South aims to bring together individuals, organizations, businesses, schools and governments as collaborative partners to grow, process, distribute and enjoy locally-grown fresh foods.
 How can Homegrown South benefit you and your family?…

 Down in the Valley Fresh & Local Meat Program, Valley Natural Foods, Burnsville, Minnesota